 So you’re interested in having sex, but aren’t sure how to communicate what you want?
 These pro-tips will help.

-Communicating your desire is the first step in getting what you want.
+The best way to get what you want in bed is to ask for it.
 Advocating for your pleasure can be a powerful and sexy act of self-love.
-It may seem scary to ask for what you want in bed — especially the first few times — but practice makes perfect.
-The more you get used to communicating your needs, the better sex you’ll have.
+It may seem scary to ask for what you want in bed, especially the first few times, but practice makes perfect.
+The more you get used to communicating your needs, the better sex you’ll have!

 Myths and facts

 At O.school, we know that few things are one-size-fits-all.
 Read on for insights from Pleasure Professionals and other experts: